TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrornofullbackuptriggeredafterrestore.md

 # Error UserErrorNoFullBackupTriggeredAfterRestore

 <!--issueDescription-->
-We have identified that the backup operation has failed because after restore a full backup operation was never triggered.
+We have identified that the backup operation has failed.
+After the last restore, a full backup operation was not triggered.
 <!--/issueDescription-->

-## **Recommended Document**
+## **Recommended Steps**

-To resolve the Log and Differential backup issue trigger a full backup on the database.
+* Manually trigger a full backup on the database